mist64/cbmbus_doc/2 Bus Arbitration.md

 As mentioned earlier, `OPEN` and `CLOSE` are a Commodore extension.
 Commodore added it in a clever way that didn't clash with any features of the IEEE-488 specification.

-All command codes have the same bit layout:
+In IEEE-488, all command codes have the same bit layout:

 | bit       | description                  |
 |-----------|------------------------------|